jsummers/oldunzip/readme.txt

 ozdemo.c is a sample program that uses the libraries, and implements a minimal ZIP parser.
 It will extract up to 25 supported member files from a ZIP file, naming the output files "demo.???.out".

+testexamplecode.c helps verify that the #ifdefed-out example code in the libraries works.

+ozft.c makes it easier to do fuzz testing with afl-fuzz.